Rep. Marjorie Taylor Greene - September 12th, Hour 2

 Thanks for having me, Sean.

-Are you not happy with the Speed of this or the progress of this?
+Are you not happy with the speed of this or the progress of this?

 I am not happy with the speed of this.

-I've talked to both of them, they're happy with the progress that they've made, even though there's been, as you know, a lot of uh obfuscation, obstruction, lack of cooperation to get suspicious activity reports, the 1023 form, other information that has been necessary for their investigation.
+They're happy with the progress that they've made, even though there's been, as you know, a lot of obfuscation, obstruction, lack of cooperation to get suspicious activity reports, the 1023 form, other information that has been necessary for their investigation.

 Then you tell me why we haven't sent a subpoena to Hunter Biden.

-I agree with you, Bob.
+No, I agree with you, Bob.

 If this is gone, then you tell me why Hunter Biden hasn't gotten a subpoena, because there's no logical explanation for that.

-James Comer announced that in the last week and a half that he's going to be subpoenaing the Biden family members.
+James Comer announced in the last week and a half that he's going to be subpoenaing the Biden family members.

 I agree with you.

-Like how many times did Lindsey Graham go on your program and say that he was going to be the chairman of the judiciary committee and he was going to call in Hunter Biden.
+Like, how many times did Lindsey Graham go on your program and say that he was going to be the chairman of the Judiciary Committee and he was going to call in Hunter Biden?

 Hunter Biden was going to be in the witness chair.